thoriumrobot/GenDATA/ANNOTATION_TYPE_MODELS_GUIDE.md

 ## Model-Based Prediction System

-The pipeline uses **trained machine learning models** for prediction by default.
+The pipeline uses **MultiCheckerPredictor** for unified prediction across all checkers.
 The system includes:

+- **MultiCheckerPredictor**: Unified predictor that handles all checkers with confidence-based selection
+- **Checker-Specific Model Loading**: Models are loaded from checker-specific directories
+- **Confidence-Based Selection**: For each location, selects the annotation with highest confidence
 - **Enhanced Causal Model (Default)**
   - Graph-augmented features via embeddings
   - Dynamic confidence scores based on model certainty